microsoft/IIoT/README.md

 ##//TODO
 - Find out how to offer temp Azure subscriptions.
 I know there is a way...just need to find this.
 - Build JSON code to send multipe data points to IoT Hub.
+- Print the IoT Hub return message to the LED display on the SenseHat.